Financial Aid Process

 - You must re-file the FAFSA each academic year.

 - Approximately 30% of all FAFSA filers are randomly selected for a process called verification.
 This process requires that additional information be submitted to the Lees-McRae College Office of Financial Aid and the use of the IRS Data Retrival tool.

 Financial Aid for Summer Sessions

 In addition to the process outlined above, students who wish to apply for financial assistance for summer sessions must submit a Lees-McRae College Application for Financial Aid-Summer Sessions.
-These forms are available from the Office of Student Financial Aid on or about March 15 each year.
 Summer Session aid is contingent upon the availability of funds and normally consists of Stafford Loans.